CharReek/project-1/README.md

 ## Testing
-when it came to testing my site page i have ensured that all the pages work are are linked properly, i also tested the social media links to make sure that these all worked and opened in a new tab.
+When it came to testing my site page i have ensured that all the pages work are are linked properly, i also tested the social media links to make sure that these all worked and opened in a new tab.
+* I tested this on chrome, edge and on mobile devices
+* I tested that is was recponsive on all devices using dev tools

 ### Bugs
 When i deployed my page i diecovered that my pictures were not visible due to using an absolut file path instead of a relative style path.
  * To fix this bug i changed all my image paths to relative paths by taking of the "/" at the begining
   * Once i had made these changes the pictures shows on the brower

-Another issue i found that was when i tested the page on my personal device the pictures sis not show up in the place i wanted them to.
+Another issue i found that was when i tested the page on my personal device the pictures did not show up in the place i wanted them to.
-  * I fixed this by making changed to my responsive design so the the pictures were where i wanted them and were not cut of the edge of the screen.
+  * I fixed this by making changed to my responsive design so the the pictures were where i wanted them and were not cut of the edge of the screen when on a smaller device.
+  * I replaced my header and heading text so that everything was readable on a phone.

 ## Validator testing